mlevatich/Abelon/notes/story/narrative.md

-# Chapter-by-chapter narrative summary
+# Chapter-by-chapter narrative plans

 The game is divided into two parts.
 Each part consists of seven chapters.
-Each chapter contains exactly one "Battle", and may optionally contain "Roam" sequences where the player controls Abelon and can explore freely, and "Talk" sequences which are extended scenes of dialogue in which the player cannot move but may respond as Abelon.
+Each chapter contains one or two "Battles", and may optionally contain "Roam" sequences where the player controls Abelon and can explore freely, and "Talk" sequences which are extended scenes of dialogue in which the player cannot move but may respond as Abelon.

 ## Areas

 - The dense forest: A deep forest, untouched by humanity.
-- The Monastery approach: Within the forest is hidden a path to a ruined Monastery.
+- The Monastery approach/entrance: Within the forest is hidden a path to a ruined Monastery.
 - The Monastery sanctum ruins: A bright sanctum full of glass ceilings and beautiful artwork, fallen to ruin.
 A place of worship.
 - The Monastery basement library/dorms: A dank, depressing library full of corpses, containing dorms for the monks of the old Monastery.
 - The Caretaker's cavern: A sealed cavern below the lowest reaches of the Monastery.